TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

    0s in the population from which the sample was randomly drawn.
 Retrieve the estimate and the standard error of the estimate as well.

-2) How does changing sample size change the corresponding confidence interval width?
+2) How did changing sample size change the corresponding confidence interval width?

 3) Are the estimates centered within their respective confidence intervals?

-4) Use the `prop.test()` to test the null hypothesis that the proportion of 1s (not 0s!!!)in the population from which x10a was drawn is equal to 0.4.
+4) Use the `prop.test()` to test the null hypothesis that the proportion of 1s (not 0s!!!) in the population from which x10a was drawn is equal to 0.4.
 What is the p-value?

-5) Use the `prop.test()` to test the null hypothesis that the proportion of 1s (not 0s!!!)in the population from which x10a was drawn is less than 0.4.
+5) Use the `prop.test()` to test the null hypothesis that the proportion of 1s (not 0s!!!) in the population from which x10a was drawn is less than 0.4.
 What is the p-value?

 [Return to index](#index)